 - Gap.
 Defeated class certification in a wage-and-hour class action alleging compelled patronage and wage deductions under New York law.

 - Old Navy.
 Defeated class certification in a wage-and-hour class action challenging the exempt status of managers.

 - Banana Republic.
 Defeated class certification in a wage-and-hour class action challenging the exempt status of managers.

 - Pottery Barn Kids.
 Defeated class certification in a wage-and-hour class action challenging the exempt status of managers, meal and rest break violations, and waiting time penalties.

 - Gymboree.
 Defeated collective certification in FLSA case in Florida challenging the exempt status of managers; obtained summary judgment on the exempt status of a retail manager.

 - Fortune 100 Technology Company.
-Defending pair of gender discrimination claims brought by female managers.
+Obtained summary judgment on gender and medical condition discrimination, harassment and retaliation claims brought by senior female sales manager.

 - Fortune 100 Technology Company.
 Obtained summary judgment and sanctions under Federal Rule of Civil Procedure 11 on discrimination, harassment, Equal Pay Act and other tort claims.